gromnitsky/debian-chromium-in-fedora/README.md

-# Use Debian Chromium 32bit in Fedora
+# Use Debian Chromium in Fedora

 As there is no 32bit Linux version of Chrome (since March 2016) & Fedora doesn't provide 32bit Chromium build, we can download .deb package & convert it to rpm-format.

+The trick also works for the 64bit version.

 This makefile (you're not supposed to understand how it works) *automatically detects* the latest pkg version in all official Debian